 FTZ # 235 Lakewood Township, Ocean County

 FTZ #49 at the Port Newark/Elizabeth Marine Terminal is one of the largest contiguous Foreign Trade Zones in the United States.
-Situated on 2,075 acres, FTZ #49 sponsors nine active Foreign Trade subzone operators that are involved with: manufacturing; pharmaceuticals; petroleum products; specialty chemicals; fragrances; and, other importers/distributors.
+Situated on 2,075 acres, FTZ #49 sponsors 9 active Foreign Trade subzone operators.

-Travelers in the State have access to daily non-stop flights to more than 90 U.S. cities and 110 international destinations via Newark Liberty International Airport and other nearby airports.
+New Jersey is a peerless global transportation hub.
+Travelers in the State have access to daily nonstop flights to 340 domestic and 260 international destinations via Newark Liberty International Airport (EWR), John F. Kennedy International Airport (JFK), LaGuardia Airport (LGA), and Philadelphia International Airport (PHL).

-Newark Liberty is a major hub for travelers, as well as for express carriers like FedEx Express, which occupies three buildings on 2 million square feet of airport property.
-The airport’s strategic location, adjacent to Port Newark/Elizabeth and Foreign Trade Zone #49, gives companies the ability to access fast and efficient air-sea connections.
+Newark Liberty International Airport is convenient for passenger travel as well as for express carriers like DHL, FedEx and UPS.
+The airport’s strategic location, adjacent to Port Newark, Elizabeth Port Authority Marine Terminal and Foreign Trade Zone #49, gives companies the ability to access fast and efficient air-sea connections.

-New Jersey is home to the Port of New York and New Jersey, the 2nd busiest seaport in North America and the largest maritime cargo center on the East Coast.
-Ranked #1 Maritime Cargo Center on the East Coast in the Jones Lang LaSalle Seaport Index for 3 consecutive years, the deep water port offers quick and easy transport of goods to national and international markets.
+New Jersey is home to the Port of New York and New Jersey, the 2nd busiest seaport in North America and the largest maritime cargo center on the East Coast, offering quick and easy transport of over $200 billion in goods annually.

+The Port of New York and New Jersey handles every type of cargo imaginable – containers, roll on-roll off automobiles (Ro-Ro), liquid and dry bulk, breakbulk and specialized project cargo.
+There are 54 container cranes standing at the ready.
 The Port also hosts freight forwarders, brokers, financial firms, specialized export packers and other services.
-They move cargo efficiently and quickly from the Port to their next destinations by road or rail, including the ExpressRail system, which provides direct ocean-to-rail intermodal capabilities with on-dock rail lines.
+They move cargo efficiently and quickly from the Port to the next destination by road or rail, including the ExpressRail System.

-The construction of a new, state-of-the-art marine terminal also is underway at the Paulsboro Marine Terminal on the Delaware River in South Jersey.
-The 190-acre facility will be the first new marine terminal to be constructed on the Delaware River in over 30 years.
-When completed, the terminal will significantly increase shipping capacity for the full range of commodities.
+In South Jersey, a state-of-the-art marine terminal opened at the Paulsboro Marine Terminal on the Delaware River in 2017.
+The 190-acre facility was the first new marine terminal to be constructed on the Delaware River in over 30 years, significantly increasing shipping capacity.